+Sure, attics are known as musty, dark places, but with some imagination, they can be beautiful, inspiring rooms.
 Depending on how steeply it’s sloped, there might be a lot of square footage hiding right under your roof.
-For a little inspiration, check out these nine examples of musty attics that were transformed into beautiful and useful spaces.
+For a little inspiration, check out these examples of attics that were transformed into beautiful and useful spaces.

 In her Concord, New Hampshire, attic apartment, Arnie insulated the 900-square-foot space and clad the walls in cheap, white-washed pine for a light, airy effect.
 She calls the it her “pied-à-terre.”